 - Replace igniter if screen is ruptured, crushed, or wick material is burned out.

-- Ensure that the alignment of; igniter, fuel trap and fuel outlet is correct (see insert below).
+- Ensure that the alignment of; igniter, fuel trap, and fuel outlet is correct (see figure 4 below).
 Tighten screw that holds igniter and screen in place.

 - Install discharge plug into the fuel outlet seat.